Mogadishu (play): Plot summary

 The friends, led by Dee, admit to having lied to Chris, who can then drop the charges.
 Jason is seen in his house making a noose for himself in the kitchen and hanging himself.
 Amanda returns to school but, betrayed by the system she put so much faith in, she refuses to accept Dee's apology and tells Chris that she does not want to return to school anymore.

 Reception

 The play premiered at the Royal Exchange in Manchester before transferring to the Lyric Theatre in Hammersmith, London.
 The London production used the same in-the-round design by Tom Scutt as the Manchester show.
 It received generally very favourable reviews with Dominic Cavendish of The Telegraph saying, "The play of the year?
-In my book, quite possibly", although some voices found it fundamentally racist.
+In my book, quite possibly".